Chapter 3:

 “Already learned that in the Unit, sir.
 If I can’t hang around with that bunch, then I’d sooner just keep to myself.”

 At that, Friedkin slowed to a stop, then about-faced.
-His voice was equal parts amusement and sand.
+His voice was equal parts stone and sand.

 “If you want to live alone, you got to be an animal or a god.”

-Wolf still stood over her, but she was a decent height for an Asian lady, and he could tell the way her suit settled on her figure that she was pliant and slender.
+Wolf still stood over her, but she had decent height for an Asian lady, and he could tell by the way her suit settled on her figure that she kept herself fit.
 He met her dark almond eyes before offering a greeting.

 “Kirishima-san, I’m Agent Lovell.
 I’d reach out for a handshake, but I’m not exactly clean for it.”